 Due to COVID-19, all appointments are via telemedicine.
 Once COVID-19 subsides, then office visits will resume.
-Video visits are conducted on a secure telehealth video platform for New York State residents.
+Video visits are conducted on a secure telehealth video platform for New York and New Jersey residents.
 A web camera and high speed internet are needed for online sessions.

 Child Psychotherapy (3-17 yrs)

 Combines talk therapy with developmentally appropriate approaches that invite children to be fully involved in their therapy care.
 Modalities include Play, Sandtray, Art, Music, and Literature.
 Parent sessions occur at least on a monthly basis to complement child sessions and provide parenting support.